 Schedule (ET) and synopses from the TCM website:

 8:00 PM LAWRENCE OF ARABIA (1962) A British military officer enlists the Arabs for desert warfare in World War I. Director: David Lean Cast: Peter O’Toole, Alec Guinness, Anthony Quinn.
 Color.
 227 mins Letterbox Format

 12:00 AM LION OF THE DESERT (1981) A Libyan resistance leader fights against Italian invaders on the eve of World War II.
 Director: Moustapha Akkad Cast: Anthony Quinn, Oliver Reed, Irene Papas.
 Color.
 173 mins Letterbox Format

 5:00 AM YOUNG WINSTON (1972) The young Winston Churchill overcomes a bad family life and early military mistakes to launch his political career.
 Director: Richard Attenborough Cast: Simon Ward, Peter Cellier, Ronald Hines.
 Color.
 153 mins Letterbox Format

 Turner Classic Movies website.

 The Criterion Collection has posted a series of images providing a glimpse behind the scenes of Michael Powell and Emeric Pressburger’s 1947 classic Black Narcissus.
 Set in the Himalayas, this adaptation of Rumer Godden’s novel was filmed entirely in Britain, chiefly at Pinewood Studios.
 Make sure to check it out here.

-In the beautifully nuanced Black Narcissus, Deborah Kerr stars as an Anglican nun sent to a convent in the Himalayas.
+In Black Narcissus, Deborah Kerr stars as an Anglican nun sent to a convent in the Himalayas.
 The location’s rarefied air and the presence of David Farrar brings to the surface the nun’s latent ambivalence toward her vows.
-Tragedy ensues when another nun, played by Kathleen Byron, falls madly in lust/love with Farrar’s character.
+Tragedy ensues when another nun, played by Kathleen Byron, falls madly in love/lust with Farrar’s character.

 For her efforts in both Black Narcissus and I See a Dark Stranger, Deborah Kerr received the New York Film Critics Circle’s Best Actress award of 1947.
 Cinematographer Jack Cardiff and production designer Alfred Junge won Oscars in their respective (color) categories.